evenhuis/Image-courses/_pages/What-is-an-image/3.-Measuring/index.md

 The numbers in the file (intensities) are not the number of photons - but is proportional to the number of photons.
-Can be calibrated to radiance units - very difficult, usually kept as arbitrary units Compare intensities - often as ratios parts we can control: exposure, power settings lens / sample cleanliness lamp / laser output staining cell life cycle / expression levels
+Can be calibrated to radiance units - very difficult, usually kept as arbitrary units Compare intensities - often as ratios

+$\exp=4$

+Parts we can control:
+exposure, power settings
+lens / sample cleanliness
+lamp / laser output
+staining
+cell life cycle / expression levels
+Hard to compare intensities between sittings - easier / better to use controls for each

+# Bit Depths
-Hard to compare intensities between sittings - easier / better to use controls for each Bit Depths x axis is the range numbers that can collected, the y is number of pixels in each bucket bit depth is the number of bins on the x axis.
+On a histogram the x axis is the range numbers that can be stored, the y is number of pixels in each bucket.
+The **bit depth** is the number of bins on the x axis.

-8-bit 0-255
+* 8-bit 0-255
-16-bit 0-65,535
+* 16-bit 0-65,535
-32-bit huge!
+* 32-bit huge!

+8-bit 256 18-bit 65,536 * 14-bit DV elite * 12-bit Confocal

-Size of the number stored : * More information * more forgiving with exposure * when the image is transformed the results are better
+The large the range the more information is stored, the less chance of over-exposure, and when the image is transformed the results are better

+## Converting images
-download example_C_16bit.tif
+* download `example_C_16bit.tif`
-open it
+* open it
-display histogram
+* display histogram
+* copy image
-copy image make 8-bit show histogram
+* make 8-bit show histogram
 This is stuffing the 16bits into 8 bits.

-Brightness and Contrast setting
+## Role of Brightness and Contrast setting

-Open example_C_16bit_trans.tif
+* Open example_C_16bit_trans.tif
-Duplicate image twice
+* Duplicate image twice
-Set display ranges to low and high
+* Set display ranges to low and high
-Convert to 8-bit again, show histogram
+* Convert to 8-bit again, show histogram

-Explain that this converting to lower bit depth means making a choice about how to stuff the information into less suitcases close the image
+When converting to a lower bit depth a choice must be made how to stuff the information into less bins.
+Brightness and Contrast controls range that used to store the lower bitdpeth image.

-Gotcha B&C settings determine how the image is converted - this affects the pixels in the converted image.
+## Quantisation

-Open example_C_16bit_trans.tif
+* Open example_C_16bit_trans.tif
-Histogram, logscale
+* Histogram, logscale
-C&B set scale [0,51000], show histogram live Duplicate, convert 8bit
+* C&B set scale `[0,51000]`, show histogram + live
+* Duplicate, convert 8bit
-Convert to 16bit
+* Convert to 16bit
-Multiply by 200 Notches is known as posterisation or quantisation.
-Packed into less suitcases, when repacked again can't put it back the same way.
+* Multiply by 200

+Notches is known as posterisation or quantisation.
+Using the suitcase analogy, when the image was converted to 8bit the information was packed into less suitcases.
+It is not possible to undo this as it pixel values can't be repacked into their orginal suitcases.
+When converting to a lower bit depth information is lost.

-This is why we avoid using lower bit depth formats (like jpeg) Jpeg worse because it uses other gamma and compression techniques.
-Designed be perceived the same as he original despite using drastically less storage data.
+This is why we avoid using lower bit depth formats (like jpeg).
+Jpeg are worse because they employ gamma and compression other techniques designed be perceived the same as he original despite using drastically less storage data.

-Transformations
+### Transformations

-Open example_C_16bit.tif and example_C_8bit.tif
+* Open `example_C_16bit.tif`
+* Open `example_C_8bit.tif`
-Show histograms.
+* Show histograms.

-Keypoint image looks the same, underlying data is different.
+**Keypoint** These images looks the same, ubut underlying data is different.
 Line profiles, histograms and measurements allows you see this difference - you're eye's may not!

-8-bit 256 18-bit 65,536 * 14-bit DV elite * 12-bit Confocal
+{% include video id='AYoRZeFNJOQ' provider="youtube"%}

+{% include video id='Uznq9oR4rWw' provider="youtube"%}